microsoft/FS-Mol/README.md

 ### kNNs and Random Forests -- Single Task Baselines

+Our kNN and RF baselines are obtained by permitting grid-search over a industry-standard parameter set, detailed in the script `baseline_test.py`.

 The baseline single-task evaluation can be run as follows, with a choice of kNN or randomForest model:

 ```bash